forestgrape/coronavirus/index.md

 [in work]

 ### match to an infectable cell
 A virion needs to get matched with a target cell up to some dozens of nanometers.
-The virion match can happen because the virion is moved to the host, the cell is moved to the virion or a combination of movements.
+The virion match can happen because the virion is moved to the host, the cell is moved to the virion or a combination.
 Getting matched to an infectable cell involves the following steps (steps in [...] are facultative):
 - [an exploitable host]
 - [an exploitable tissue]